 # 10 – Sammy Hagar and Circle

 The first of two Sammy Hagar appearances on this list.
 This version of “Rock and Roll,” is most notable because its showcases ex-Van Halen bassist Michael Anthony singing lead on the second verse of the song.
-For that rarity alone, this version of the Led Zeppelin classic starts out are Top 10 Led Zeppelin classic “Rock and Roll,” covers list.
+For that rarity alone, this version of the Led Zeppelin classic starts out our Top 10 Led Zeppelin classic “Rock and Roll,” covers list.

 # 9 – Clarence Gatemouth Brown